-Virtual offices come with their benefits that lure many people to move away from usual physical office scenarios.
+Virtual offices come with benefits that lure many people to move away from usual physical office scenarios.
 These are:

 - Requires minimum commitment: The commitment is minimal since contract terms start every month, in three months or more.
-This provides the flexibility of backing out with a minimal loss.
+This provides the flexibility of backing out with minimal loss.